r-hensley/Rai/README.md

 #### Invite link/amazingsexdating spam auto-banning
 This command module has been deleted since the release of Discord's automod module.
 This is the [list of filter terms](https://mystb.in/DramaticallySharedSecretariat) I currently use for my servers from recent bot spammers.
-~~- **`;auto_bans`** Toggles the banning of all users who join and instantly send an invite link, or those that join and spam a link to amazingsexdating.com.
-If you use the below welcome messages module too, then the welcome message won't be posted.~~

 #### Welcome messages
 Welcome new users when they join the server